 Top Nuggets vs. Suns Players to Watch - Western Conference Semifinals Game 2

-Monday's 10:00 PM ET game between the Denver Nuggets (53-29) and the Phoenix Suns (45-37) at Ball Arena features the Nuggets' Nikola Jokic as a player to watch.
+Monday's 10:00 PM ET game between the Denver Nuggets (53-29) and the Phoenix Suns (45-37) at Ball Arena features the Nuggets' Nikola Jokic and the Suns' Deandre Ayton as players to watch.

-In the article below, we'll give you all the info you need to know about who to watch in this matchup on TNT.
+In the article below, we'll give you all the info you need to know about who to keep your eye on in this matchup on TNT.

 How to Watch Nuggets vs. Suns